 In the late winter of 2018-19, I decided to build a receiver that would provide a performance improvement to the regen I built a couple of years ago.
 I wanted the radio to receive AM and SSB signals between 160m and 20m (1.8-14.5 MHz).

 As I mentioned, none of the native API of PalmOS 5.x was ever documented.
 There was a small number of people who figured out some parts of it, but nobody really got it all, or even close to it.
 To start with, because large parts are not useful to an app developer, and thus attracted no interest.
 This is a problem, however, if one wants to make a new device.
 So I had to actually do a lot of reverse engineering for this project – a lot of boring reverse engineering of very boring APIs that I still had to implement.
 Oh, and I needed a kernel, and actual hardware to run on.

-App note from OSRAM on consistency of colors specifically white lights.
+App note from ON Semiconductors on EMI self pollution.
 Link here (PDF)

-App note from OSRAM on using RGB LEDs or their MULTILED® for automotive interior lighting.
+App note from ON Semiconductors on their FSL4110LR power switch for SMPS power supplies.
 Link here (PDF)

 Some industrial equipment that are supplied from a threephase AC power source such as industrial drives and energy meters often need an auxiliary power supply stage that can provide a regulated low-power DC source for analog and digital circuitry.